henriquecscode/discordbot_up/README.md

 Watch out if you have any other `src` dependencies you might have used for other projects.

 ## .env
+You must have a `.env` file located in the `src` folder with the following variables:
 ```
 TOKEN=<discord token provided by discord.com>
 USER=<personal sigarra up>